 Background of the Emperor's Game

 On June 25, 1959, the Yomiuri-Hanshin game at Korakuen Stadium was held as the first-ever professional baseball game attended by Emperor Showa and Empress.
-Over 30,000 spectators filled the stadium, with TV ratings exceeding 40% in the Kanto region.
-NHK and Nippon Television broadcast simultaneously, and when radio coverage was included, the vast majority of the nation followed the game in real time.
+A capacity crowd packed the stadium, and NHK and Nippon Television both carried the game live nationwide; with radio included, an enormous audience followed the game in real time.
 The Emperor's Game materialized against the backdrop of rapidly growing professional baseball popularity in the late 1950s.
-Television penetration had surpassed 50%, and baseball broadcasts were becoming established as national entertainment.
-Years of coordination between the Imperial Household Agency and NPB preceded the event, with security arrangements and game-day logistics meticulously prepared.
-A special Royal Box was constructed at Korakuen Stadium, equipped with bulletproof glass and climate control for the Imperial couple's comfort.
+Viewing was shifting from the street-corner sets of the early 1950s to receivers in the home, and baseball broadcasts were becoming established as national entertainment.
+The Imperial Household Agency and the professional game worked through the security arrangements and game-day logistics in meticulous detail beforehand.
+A special royal box was set up at Korakuen Stadium for the Imperial couple.
 Players from both teams were determined to deliver their finest performances before the Emperor.
-Yomiuri manager Shigeru Mizuhara and Hanshin manager Sadayoshi Fujimoto both declared they would field their best lineups, emphasizing that this was not merely another pennant race game but a contest bearing the prestige of professional baseball itself.
+Yomiuri manager Shigeru Mizuhara and Hanshin manager Yoshio Tanaka both declared they would field their best lineups, emphasizing that this was not merely another pennant race game but a contest bearing the prestige of professional baseball itself.
 The Central League pennant race at the time featured a tight battle between the Yomiuri and Hanshin, making this a pivotal game with championship implications.
-The Yomiuri had won the 1958 Japan Series and were pursuing a repeat title.
+The Yomiuri had won the 1958 Central League pennant but lost the Japan Series to Nishitetsu, and were chasing redemption.
 Hanshin boasted a formidable lineup featuring Katsumi Fujimoto and Hidefumi Miyake, with a pitching staff anchored by the twin aces Minoru Murayama and Masaaki Koyama.
 The evenly matched strength of both teams ensured that the Emperor's Game would deliver the tense, competitive contest the occasion demanded.

 Nagashima's Walk-Off Home Run

-In the bottom of the ninth, Shigeo Nagashima stepped to the plate.
-On the sixth pitch of a full-count at-bat, Murayama unleashed his best fastball.
-Nagashima connected perfectly, sending the ball soaring into the left field stands for a walk-off home run.
+In the bottom of the ninth, Shigeo Nagashima led off.
+At 9:12 p.m., Nagashima connected perfectly with Murayama's pitch, sending the ball just inside the left field foul pole for a walk-off home run.
 Yomiuri 5, Hanshin 4.
-Korakuen Stadium erupted with an earthquake-like roar.
+Three minutes before the Imperial couple's scheduled 9:15 departure, Korakuen Stadium erupted with an earthquake-like roar.
 As Nagashima rounded the bases, he removed his cap near third base and bowed deeply toward the Royal Box.
 This gesture was reportedly not pre-arranged but a spontaneous decision.
 Having delivered a dramatic finish before the Emperor while maintaining impeccable courtesy, Nagashima's image became one of the most iconic moments in Japanese professional baseball history.
-Emperor Showa reportedly remarked afterward that it had been a tremendously entertaining game.
+The Emperor and Empress stayed to see the walk-off finish before leaving their seats.
 The moment Nagashima touched home plate, teammates poured from the dugout to surround him in a jubilant celebration.
 The television announcer's voice cracked with excitement during the call, and that audio would be replayed countless times in the decades to follow.
 Murayama, meanwhile, maintained until his later years that the ball had been foul, as it flew near the left field foul pole on a razor-thin trajectory.
 Video replay technology did not exist at the time, and the umpire's visual judgment was final.
 Rather than being dismissed as a sore loser's complaint, Murayama's claim has been warmly received by fans as the pride of a pitcher who gave everything on the grandest stage.
 Nagashima himself later acknowledged, saying he understood Murayama's frustration and that the game belonged to Murayama as well.
 Murayama reportedly wept in the locker room after the game, and that anguish became the driving force that sustained his pitching career for years to come.

 Historical Significance

 The Emperor's Game symbolized professional baseball's recognition as Japan's national sport.
 Since its prewar origins, professional baseball had long been regarded as mere commercial entertainment, lacking social prestige.
 The Emperor's attendance conferred national stature upon the sport and became a turning point in establishing its legitimacy.
 After this game, professional baseball players came to be recognized as national heroes, with Nagashima becoming the quintessential symbol.
 The Nagashima-Murayama rivalry became the embodiment of the Yomiuri-Hanshin Traditional Rivalry, celebrated for over 60 years.
 The two continued to produce memorable confrontations after this game, continually elevating the Yomiuri-Hanshin matchup as the Central League's marquee fixture.
 Murayama went on to accumulate 222 career wins and three Sawamura Awards, becoming one of NPB's greatest pitchers, though his frustration from the Emperor's Game is said to have been the wellspring of his competitive fire.
 In later interviews, Murayama reflected that the game enabled his growth as a pitcher, confirming that the Emperor's Game was a life-changing event for him as well.
-The game's 40%-plus TV rating heralded the golden age of baseball broadcasting.
-From the 1960s through the 1980s, Yomiuri game telecasts consistently drew ratings above 20%, forming the backbone of Japanese television culture.
+The frenzy around the game heralded the golden age of baseball broadcasting.
+From the 1960s through the 1980s, Yomiuri game telecasts drew consistently high ratings, forming the backbone of Japanese television culture.
 The Emperor's Game stands as the starting point for professional baseball's establishment as the nation's premier television content and ranks among the most significant events in Japanese sports cultural history.
-While a 2003 occasion saw the then-Crown Prince attend a Yomiuri game at Tokyo Dome as a symbolic callback, no game has yet matched the historical impact of the 1959 Emperor's Game.
 More than 60 years after the Emperor's Game, it remains widely remembered as the greatest game in professional baseball history, and footage of Nagashima's walk-off home run continues to be broadcast in television specials year after year.